allenai/PlaSma/README.md

 For doing decoding using our verifier guided decoding algorithm please follow instruction in [`verifier_guided_decoding`](https://github.com/allenai/PlaSma/tree/main/verifier_guided_decoding) directory.

+### TODO:
+- add support for all tasks in verifier guided deocding
+- provide models's checkpoints for all 3 single tasks and multitask

 ## Citation
 If you find our paper/dataset/code helpful please cite us using: